Camila-Barros/IEEE-MoTI/README.md

 1. Configure the MQTT broker with TLS and client authentication
 2. Generate and configure certificates using OpenSSL
-3. Configure the IPFS node (local or remote)
+3. Configure the IPFS node (remote node hosted on AWS EC2)
 4. Run the publisher script to simulate IoT data transmission
 5. Run the subscriber script to receive messages and store them in IPFS
 6. Collect RTT logs generated during execution